 The Arizona Cardinals kick off the preseason in Glendale against the Dallas Cowboys on Friday night.
-Sports betting apps in Arizona aren’t legal just yet, but Cardinals' futures odds and those for tonight's game are posted.
+Arizona sports betting apps aren’t legal just yet, but Cardinals' futures odds and those for tonight's game are posted.

 The Cardinals are coming off an 8-8 campaign in 2020, missing the NFL playoffs for the fifth straight season.
 Arizona is currently a 1.5-point favorite to defeat Dallas in the presason opener, with a -127 moneyline; and the over/under currently sits at 40, per BetMGM.